jautschbach/mathematica-notebooks/cubefile-plot-molecular-orbitals/README.md

 of a set of molecular orbitals.
 The image above shows +/-0.04 atomic units isosurfaces of a localized molecular orbital representing one of the C-H bonds in the ethene molecule, generated with the notebook.

 Mathematica Versions 12.x, 13.0, 13.3, and 14.0 are confirmed to work.
 Newer versions likely will work, too.
+Version 12.1, to which I have access, gives some warnings and does not display the color buttons in the interactive panel correctly.
+There is a variant (with `mma12` in the file name) of the notebook that should work better with older Mathematica versions.

 The notebook was used to generate the molecular orbital visualizations in my textbook *Quantum Theory for Chemical Applications* (https://global.oup.com/academic/product/quantum-theory-for-chemical-applications-9780190920807).
 The ethene orbital example is one of the isosurface plots shown in Figure 10.12 in the book.
 See also this article: https://doi.org/10.1021/ed200673w